mariodavid/mariodavid.github.io/_drafts/grails-vs-cuba-round-1.md

 > Lazy loading is one of GORMs greatest strength and probably one of its greatest weaknesses

-To write and interact with lazy loaded data is so easy, because you just forget about it.
+Writing and interacting with lazy loaded data is so easy, because you just forget about it.
 It is so transparent, because from an app developer point of view it exactly looks like traversing an object graph.

 <img src="{{site.url}}/images/grails-vs-cuba/fight2.jpg">

 Although lazy loading is default in Grails, it is not your only choice.
-You can define eager fetching globally on the entity attribute level or on a case to case basis when you actually trigger the loading.
+You can define eager fetching globally on the entity attribute level or on a case-to-case basis when you actually trigger the loading.

-But for me, since the lazy loading is default and it is so convinient, I often felt myself in the trap of not thinking about it at all and only remember it, when the application acts really slow (which probably tells you more about myself as a programmer instead of grails as a framework ;)).
+But for me, since the lazy loading is default and it is so convinient, I often felt myself in the trap of not thinking about it at all and only remember it, when the application acts really slow (which probably tells you more about myself as a programmer instead of Grails as a framework ;)).

 #### CUBA views make loading explicit

 CUBA instead has the notion of "views".
 Views are basically a definition of what attributes have to be fetched and will be loaded in the entity instances.
-Views are defined in the corresponding views.xml file where you give a view a name and define what attributes will be loaded with this view.
+Views are defined in the corresponding views.xml file where you give the view a name and define what attributes will be loaded with this view.
 Here's an example of a CUBA view for the Role entity:

 {% highlight xml %}
 <view class="com.haulmont.cuba.security.entity.Role" name="role.copy">